 Anyone can get a speeding ticket on the road, but what you do in response determines its effects on you.
 If you do anything to imply an admission of guilt, you could lose your driving job if your license is suspended and stay with the record for several years.

 Taking other steps to get the ticket off your record ensures that you retain your driving privileges, keep your record clean, and avoid sanctions from car insurance companies.
-A Tampa criminal defense lawyer that is conversant with the traffic laws in Florida can ensure that your next steps don’t jeopardize your driving privileges.
+A reputable attorney for Tampa traffic ticket cases that is conversant with the traffic laws in Florida can ensure that your next steps don’t jeopardize your driving privileges.

 Can a Defensive Driving Class Help with my Speeding Ticket?